Office waste | Organic waste | Used manufacturing supplies | Scrap silicon wafers | E-waste | Industrial waste

-- Collect food waste.
+- Collect food cafeteria waste.

 - Procure more organic or locally grown food.

-Outside the U.S., where the norm is to dine in, many of our sites do not offer disposal containers.
+Outside the U.S., where the custom is to dine in, many of our sites do not offer disposal containers.
 They instead provide reusable dishes in employee cafeterias and collect food waste for composting or animal feed.

 Used manufacturing supplies